 M: It’s Saturday morning.
 You wake up, with nothing planned yet, and there’s a $100 note next to the bed.
 How do you enjoy your day?

 K: Straight up I’d go to the gym and work so hard my legs want to fall off, then come home and have a sweet shaky-leg shower and put on pretty clothes.
 I’d spend a lazy morning with you, my love - drinking coffee or maybe going out for breakfast.
 In the afternoon I’d read until I fell asleep with a book on my face.
 When I woke up I’d put a record on, mix myself a negroni and spend about an hour doing my hair, painting red lipstick on and trying on all my clothes and throwing them on the bed.
 I’d go out with my friends for cheap Asian food and then back to somebody’s house to make cocktails.
 I’d probably have change from the $100 to be honest.

 M: Okay, now it’s Monday morning, your time is your own, but this time, it’s ready to get productive!
 What do you do?

 K: This is what my productive days actually look like: as soon as my feet hit the floor I’m on the way to the gym.
 (Sorry to be that person, but actually if I don’t exercise first thing, my brain doesn’t work properly.)
-I’ll go straight from there to running around - meeting with people, errands, whatever - or take my laptop to a cafe and write all morning.
-Home for lunch, watch an episode of a TV show (currently Scrubs - again) to give my brain a break.
+I’ll go straight from there to running around - meeting with people, errands, whatever - back home and write all morning.
+Lunch, watch an episode of a TV show to give my brain a break.
 Work for a few more hours in the afternoon.
-Hit the gym again around 5pm - I unplug from social media, float in the swimming pool and generally wind down.
 I try to stop work for the day at dinner time and either chill out at home, or go out and do something fun around Brisbane.

 M: Why do you choose to run a business built around listening to other people’s stories and writing about other people’s businesses?